aws/aws-cdk/packages/aws-cdk/test/integ/cli/README.md

 which point it is using the dependencies brought in by the containing `aws-cdk` package's `package.json`.

-When run in a non-develompent repo (as done during integ tests or canary runs), the required dependencies are brought in just-in-time via `test-jest.sh`.
+When run in a non-development repo (as done during integ tests or canary runs), the required dependencies are brought in just-in-time via `test-jest.sh`.
 Any new dependencies added for the tests should be added there as well.
 But, better yet, don't add any dependencies at all.
 You shouldn't need to, these tests